schminkel/basic-react-ecommerce-with-stripe/README.md

 - [X] Add deployment to GitHub Pages
 - [X] Footer with link to Github
 - [X] Show Disclamer at start that this is a demo shop only
-- [ ] Write a list of all Third Party Libraries used in this project
+- [X] Write a list of all Third Party Libraries used in this project
+- [ ] Deployment on Vercel

 ## Third Party Libraries